AGCoL

 2. Requirements.
 Set up Perl, Java and MySQL .

 3. Install SyMAP.
-It is a simple unzip; see Installation.
-Set the MySQL parameters for SyMAP.
+It is a simple unzip; see Installation and SyMAP MySQL parameters.

 4. Run the demo.
 Highly recommended.
 See running the demo.